reegis/deflex/docs/input_data.rst

 **COLUMNS**

-limit heat chp: ``float``
+limit heat chp [MWh]: ``float``
-    The absolute maximum limit of heat produced by chp within the whole modeling period, in MWh.
+    The absolute maximum limit of heat produced by chp within the whole modeling period.

-capacity heat chp: ``float``
+capacity heat chp [MW]: ``float``
-    The installed heat capacity of all chp plants operating with the same fuel in the region, in MW.
+    The installed heat capacity of all chp plants operating with the same fuel in the region.

-capacity elect chp: ``float``
+capacity elect chp [MW]: ``float``
-    The installed electricity capacity of all chp plants operating with the same fuel in the region, in MW.
+    The installed electricity capacity of all chp plants operating with the same fuel in the region.

-limit hp: ``float``
+limit hp [MWh]: ``float``
-    The absolute maximum limit of heat produced by the heat plant within the whole modeling period, in MWh.
+    The absolute maximum limit of heat produced by the heat plant within the whole modeling period.

-capacity hp: ``float``
+capacity hp [MW]: ``float``
-    The installed heat capacity of all heat plants operating with the same fuel in the region, in MW.
+    The installed heat capacity of all heat plants operating with the same fuel in the region.

 efficiency hp: ``float``
     The average overall efficiency of the heat plant.